mnshn/opmpolhemus/README.md

 *Base frame of OPM holder.
 Dimensions are in millimeters.*

-In this diagram, the `x`'s mark the location of the holder arms that are to encapsulate the OPM.
+In this diagram, the `x`'s mark the location of the holder arms that are to encapsulate the OPM ([see here](https://quspin.com/wp-content/uploads/2019/05/Holder-with-base-280x300.png)).
 These arms extend outward in direction normal to the screen.
 The rectangle drawn by the `-` lines and the `+` on the cornerss is the base frame that sits close to the scalp and is the resting frame of the OPM.
 Finally, the eight `O` points are the reference points that we mark with the polhemus ([we